 Now we can bind off.
 This creates a nice finished edge on your piece.
 We are basically going to be doing a series of slip stitches across your work.

-The bind off row only has a forward pass.
+The bind-off row only has a forward pass.

 Insert your hook under 2nd vertical bar.
 Yo, pull through the vertical bar and loop on your hook. *insert your hook under next vertical bar, yo, pull through the vertical bar and loop on your hook.
 Repeat from * across.
 Finish off.